AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 ---

-## Project Purpose
+## Repository Purpose

-This project documents the code and design for an outdoor autonomous delivery robot, built for my graduation project.
-It covers system architecture, design choices, and integration of ROS 2, micro-ROS, sensor fusion, and custom hardware.
+This Repository documents the code and design for an outdoor autonomous delivery robot, built for my graduation project.
+It covers overall system architecture, design choices, and integration of ROS 2, micro-ROS, sensor fusion, and custom hardware.
 The repo is intended as a reference for advanced users building similar systems.

 ## Table of Contents